 - Exchange-traded funds (ETFs) / exchange-traded notes (ETNs)

-Many different investors’ finances make up a mutual fund.
-Investors contribute to the fund by purchasing various financial instruments that can be used to build a portfolio that generates consistent returns.
+Mutual funds are constituted by the finances of many separate investors.
+These funds are managed by professionals who seek to build portfolios of various financial instruments capable of generating consistent returns for their investors.
 The fund then pays out profits proportionate to each investor’s contribution to the fund.
 Investors may seek mutual funds focused on Indian financial instruments to gain access to diversified investments in the country under professional management.

-ETFs, like stocks, maybe exchanged freely intraday, much like mutual funds.
+Distinct from mutual funds, ETFs function similarly to stocks in that they can be freely traded during the day.
 They act as diversified investments packaged together around an underlying asset or index.
-ETNs are similar in this way but function more similarly to bonds.
+ETNs are similar in this way, but function more similarly to bonds.
 They are unsecured debt securities issued by financial institutions, eventually paying out the return of the index it tracks at maturity.
-Meanwhile, investors can purchase and sell them.
+In the meantime, they can be bought and sold by investors.

-There are a number of options available to track various Indian indexes via ETFs that brokers and wealth managers offer.
+ETFs may be purchased through brokers or wealth management companies, with a number of relevant options tracking various Indian indexes.
 ETNs are altogether rarer, with Barclays Bank liquidating their iPath MSCI India Index ETNs in September 2020 and no clear substitutes appearing by the time of writing.

 Despite these options, there are certain restrictions in place on foreign investment into India which should be acknowledged by would-be investors.
 Some of these include: